The human heartbeat is usually steady: lub-dub, lub-dub. In some people, though,

 a chest X-ray: a picture of the heart and surrounding

-an EKG: a record of the heart's
+an EKG: a record of

 an echocardiogram: a picture of the heart made using sound waves